verdi-workshop/2024/index.md

 We extended both the abstract and paper deadline to the 18th of July.
-However, we encourage authors to submit their abstracts as soon as possible, to ease the planning of the reviewing process.
+However, we encourage authors to submit their abstracts as soon as possible to ease the planning of the reviewing process.